orchestral/docs/src/configuration.md

 Edit `handles` key in `resources/config/packages/orchestra/foundation/config.php` to (as an example) `"sudo"`.
 With this changes Orchestra Platform Administration page while be accessible from `/sudo`.

+You could as well set it to `"/"` and it would handle the root uri.

 #### Set URI Sub-Domain

 You can also assign a sub-domain to handle Orchestra Platform Administration page by editing the `handles` value to `//admin.{{domain}}`.
 However to do this, please make sure that you have set `APP_URL` value in `.env` and use `Orchestra\Extension\Traits\DomainAwareTrait`.